 A green checkmark indicates that you are excelling and meeting the Top Rated requirement in that category.
 If you have green checkmarks in all categories, you are a Top Rated seller.

 An orange flag icon gives you a heads up about something that could impact your seller performance standing, and you should work to improve your performance in that area.

 A red alert icon means your performance is below standard in a certain area.
 Providing poor customer service that falls short of buyers' expectations is the usual reason a seller is rated as below standard.

 At the top of your Seller dashboard, you'll see notifications of all recent activity in your seller account.

 The summary box shows your current seller level, and shows details for the different areas that make up your seller level.
 If you'd like to see your status for other countries within the seller standards program, click the drop-down box in the upper right of the summary box.

 Your seller level is evaluated on the 20th of each month.
 The left toggle shows your current seller level and a snapshot of your performance on the day of your last evaluation.
 The right toggle shows your projected seller level, basically what it would be if your next evaluation occurred today.
 The projected seller level is updated daily.
 You can check your performance areas daily to see how you're doing and where you can improve.
 You can also click the trending data link to see more about your performance.

 The three performance levels are:

 There are many advantages to qualifying for and maintaining Top Rated Seller status.
-As a Top Rated Seller, you get better placement of your listings (so more buyers see them), a 20% discount on final value fees, and a Top Rated badge displayed on eligible listings.
+As a Top Rated Seller, you get a 20% discount on final value fees, and a Top Rated badge displayed on eligible listings.
 You must meet all Top Rated requirements to qualify as a Top Rated Seller.